 Fall Gardener’s Calendar

 A new season means a whole new list of exciting projects to take on to maintain your garden.
 Specifically, Fall is a great time to add new life to your landscape, plus rehabilitate your lawn from Summer.
 It’s also a time to plant, fertilize, prune, and clean up.
-Overall, you can enjoy all the beauty that Fall brings when you take the right steps to improving your landscape.
+Overall, you can enjoy all the beauty that Fall brings when you take the right steps to improve your landscape.

 Vacations are over.
 School just started.
 And, Fall is in the air!
 The temperatures will slowly start to drop and the foliage around your home will surely change.
 While Summer-blooming plants may be spent, now is the time to bring home Fall-blooming plants from our stores!
 Try sprucing up your perimeter with pansies, flowering ornamental cabbage and kale, and gorgeous flowers such as celosia, asters, and echinacea.
 Trees and shrubs make for excellent focal points and privacy screening plants, and their deep Fall foliage stuns.
 Everyone’s favorite Fall highlights, garden mums, also make their triumphant return.